andrewrong/nimo-markdown-cv/index_en.md

 ## Skills

 * Experienced in developing and maintaining distributed systems, proficient in C++/Golang programming.
+* Good understanding of the core module source code of Mongodb.
-* In-depth understanding of the main modules of MongoDB and the source code of the time series data engine.
+* Good understanding of the Influxdb source code for time-series data engine.
-* Years of experience in low-level development.
+* Familiar with LSM-structured data storage engines like Leveldb, Rocksdb.
+* Familiarity with consensus algorithms such as Raft and MongoDB's consensus algorithm.

 ## Work Experience